dassiorleando/software-architecture-documentation-template/docs/index.md

         css/js    # To be used only if you need to customize the site.
         .github   # GitHub Action CI/CD pipeline.
         ...       # Other markdown pages, images and other files.

+## TODO

+* Fix the GitHub Page link.
+* Generate a PDF version of the software architecture documentation.